The 10 Commandments of Sustainable Tourism

 You must leave nothing behind.
 Even though it’s rare to find a rubbish bin in a natural setting, you must collect everything and throw out your waste later once you find a bin.
 Don’t forget to bring a small rubbish bag (when possible) to collect any waste in a single place before you get back on your bike.
 Service areas are available along La Vélodyssée.
 You can stop at one to eat and then dispose of any rubbish in the bins provided there.

-3 - Thou shalt buy local 👨🌾
+3 - You will favor local trade 👨🌾

 While travelling responsibly on La Vélodyssée, every place you pass through will have its own local products!
 Take the opportunity to buy in-season produce from local producers or to eat at independent restaurants.
 Your culinary experience will be all the better for it and you’ll be supporting local farmers while contributing to the local economy.
 Along La Vélodyssée, there are many businesses with sustainability efforts and you can also choose to support these socially responsible places!